-In the same fashion as in Definition \ref{pis} we define a notion of Polish ideal group. \begin{definition} We say that a triple $(G,\cdot, \cj)$ is a Polish ideal group iff $(G,J)$ is Polish ideal space and $(G,\cdot)$ is a Polish group, \end{definition}
+In the same fashion as in Definition \ref{pis} we define the notion of a Polish ideal group. \begin{definition} We say that a triple $(G,\cdot, \cj)$ is a Polish ideal group if $(G,J)$ is a Polish ideal space and $(G,\cdot)$ is a Polish group. \end{definition}

-\begin{definition} Let $G$ be any group and $X$ be any set.
-Let $A\subset X$ be any subset of the $X$ then the set
+\begin{definition} Let $G$ be any group and $X$ any set.
+Let $A\subset X$ be any subset of the $X.$ The set

-is called an orbit of the set $A$ by the group $G$ and whenever $A=\{ x\}$ is singleton then we will write $G{x}$ instead of $G{\{ x\}}$ for convenience. \end{definition}
+is called the orbit of the set $A$ by the group $G$.
+Whenever $A=\{ x\}$ is a singleton, we will write $G{x}$ instead of $G{\{ x\}}$ for convenience. \end{definition}

-Of course the family $\{ Gx: x\in X\}$ forms a partition of $X$.
+Let us notice that the family $\{ Gx: x\in X\}$ forms a partition of $X$.
 Each set of the form $Gx$ can be viewed as an abstract class with respect to the following equivalence relation:

-Let $A\subset G$ be any subset of the group $G$ then $\< A\>_G$ denotes the subgroup of $G$ generated by the set $A$.
+Let $A\subset G$ be any subset of the group $G.$ Then $\< A\>_G$ denotes the subgroup of $G$ generated by the set $A$.
 Let us observe that for any nonempty subset $A\subset G$ we have

 Here $h^0=e\in G$ whenever $h\in G$.